 Following a series of consultative conversations with equality, diversity and inclusion organisations and sector bodies, Advance HE has updated its guidance on how to collect data about the identity characteristics of staff and students in UK higher education.

-The guidance contains recommended questions by Advance HE to ensure the wording, where applicable, meets reporting requirements and statements to encourage participation which clearly explain why an institution is collecting the particular data, how it will be used and who will have access to it along with the potential benefits of the activity.
+The guidance contains recommended questions by Advance HE and statements to encourage participation which clearly explain why an institution is collecting the particular data, how it will be used and who will have access to it along with the potential benefits of the activity.

 A useful mapping exercise is also included in the updated guidance showing how Advance HE’s recommended questions and response options align with other data collection approaches, such as HESA and UK censuses.